10 – Riki Tiki Tavi

 # 1 – Sunshine Superman / Season Of The Witch

-The song “Sunshine Superman, ” was a huge hit for Donovan.
-The song “Sunshine Superman” hit number one on The United States Billboard Top 100 in 1966.
+The song “Sunshine Superman” was a huge hit for Donovan.
+The song “Sunshine Superman” hit number one on the United States Billboard Top 100 in 1966.
 It also hit number one on the Cash Box Hot 100 in the United States.
-Donovan came close to number ONE in the United Kingdom also and the song hit number two in the U.K. The song was first released as a single but then was eventually released on the album Sunshine Superman.
+Donovan came close to number ONE in the United Kingdom, and the song reached number two there.
+The song was first released as a single, then on the album Sunshine Superman.

-A fun fact about the song “Sunshine Superman” is that half of Led Zeppelin or what would become Led Zeppelin played on the song.
+A fun fact about the song “Sunshine Superman” is that half of Led Zeppelin, or what would become Led Zeppelin, played on the song.
 Future Led Zeppelin members Jimmy Page and John Paul Jones played on the recording.
-Doesn’t that just make this song even more cool?
+Doesn’t that just make this song even cooler?

 “Season of the Witch” was never released as a single.
 However, it’s become one of the most famous classic rock songs of all time.
 Many artists have covered it.
 The standout cover version was done by Al Kooper and released on the legendary Super Session album, which also featured Stephen Stills, Mike Bloomfield, and Harvey Brooks.